HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 const Monster boss = {"Dragon", 100};
 boss = {"Wyrm", 200}; // Error, `boss` isn't assignable because `name` isn't.
 ```
+...because in C++, unlike in some other languages, assigning to a struct is normally the same thing as assigning every field separately.

 I recommend never using `const` members.
 We have more civilized ways of preventing individual members from being modifier, which will be discussed later.